awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 + Dynamic provisioning requires `1.2` or later of the driver\.
 You can statically provision persistent volumes using version `1.1` of the driver on any [supported Amazon EKS cluster version](kubernetes-versions.md)\.
 + Version `1.3.2` or later of this driver supports the Arm64 architecture, including Amazon EC2 Graviton\-based instances\.
 + Version `1.4.2` or later of this driver supports using FIPS for mounting file systems\.
 + Take note of the resource quotas for Amazon EFS\.
 For example, there's a quota of 1000 access points that can be created for each Amazon EFS file system\.
-For more information, see [https://docs.aws.amazon.com/efs/latest/ug/limits.html#limits-efs-resources-per-account-per-region](https://docs.aws.amazon.com/efs/latest/ug/limits.html#limits-efs-resources-per-account-per-region)\.
+For more information, see [Amazon EFS resource quotas that you cannot change](https://docs.aws.amazon.com/efs/latest/ug/limits.html#limits-efs-resources-per-account-per-region)\.

 **Prerequisites**
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.